SEA Aquarium Singapore Review & How to Go Guide

 The connection of Sentosa Boardwalk between the VivoCity and Sentosa Island

-The cheapest way of getting to S.E.A.
-Aquarium is through Sentosa Boardwalk because it’s free.
+The cheapest way of getting to SEA Aquarium is through Sentosa Boardwalk because it’s free.
 The entire journey takes about 14 minutes’ walk from VivoCity shopping mall to the aquarium through Sentosa Boardwalk.

 Now, let me show you in very details on how to walk to the aquarium from VivoCity shopping mall.